 Normally to make homemade gravy I would make a roux with flour and fat.
-A roux is the ticking agent and adds flavor.
+A roux is the thicking agent and adds flavor.
 To thicken the gravy we will use (Affiliate link that earns me a commission) xanthan gum I bought mine on Amazon but some grocery stores carry it.

 Xanthan gum is basically 0 net carbs but it adds no flavor.
 So that is why I add the chicken stock.
 But you can leave out the chicken stock.
 Other keto thickeners include guar gum.

 To a pan add your ground pork and onions.
 While its cooking uses a spoon to break up the pork.
 When the pork is no longer pink and the onions are translucent add the seasoning mixture.

 Continue cooking until the pork and onions have started to caramelize.
 If your pan has excess meat drippings you can use a spoon to remove the excess.
 Deglaze with the chicken broth or bone broth and bring the pan to a boil.
 Add the cream and bring the gravy back to a boil.

 Taste the gravy and add more salt or black pepper if needed.
-Turn the heat down to medium add your sage with two teaspoons of the Xanthan gum.
+Turn the heat down to medium heat and add your sage with two teaspoons of the Xanthan gum.
 If desired you can add some garlic powder.
 Mix it in and bring it to a boil, reduce to low heat.
 If your gravy is not thick enough a little at a time add more Xanthan gum.

 As soon as your white gravy is thick enough it is ready to serve.
-I served this batch on low-carb biscuits (they are not clean but they are good).
+I served this batch on keto biscuits (they are not clean but they are good).
 This keto-friendly gravy would also be great served over cauliflower mashed potatoes this great recipe is by we count carbs.